svc333/overview/zero_downtime.md

 Global load balancing for the {{site.data.keyword.cloud_notm}} console ensures that if the nearest geographical location for you is unavailable, the console displays the information for the next closest location.
 This means, the {{site.data.keyword.Bluemix_notm}} console is highly available and continues to run even if the customer’s apps or service instances might be unavailable.

 You can view all resources across all locations by default from the resource list view in the console.
-If you want to view and work with resources in a specific location, expand the **Location** menu, and select a location from the list.
+If you want to view and work with resources in a specific location, expand the **Location** filter, and select a location from the list.
 By expanding a specific geographical location, you can select to filter by individual data centers, regions, or zone.

 <!-- diagram for availability zones
 explanation for diagram